turbot/steampipe-mod-oci-insights/dashboards/identity/docs/identity_user_dashboard.md

 This dashboard answers the following questions:

-- How many users are in each group and tenancy?
+- How many users are in each tenancy and group?
-- How many users are without a group?
+- How many users are not attached to a group?
-- How many users with MFA disabled?
+- How many users have MFA disabled?
-- How many inactive API keys are there?
+- How many users have pending email address verification?